memoriestech/hiring-exercise/README.md

 4. Deploy the final application to AWS

 This boilerplate repo already has everything implemented other than "edit task" and "delete task".
 You can check out the [example application](https://exercise.develop.memories.net) to see what the expected end result looks like.
-Though not necessary, feel free to make changes where you think is appropriate.
+Although not necessary, feel free to make changes where you think is appropriate.

-All the necessary frontend components are alrady built and are available in `components/ui` directory.
+All of the necessary frontend components are already built and are available in `components/ui` directory.

 This exercise should take you approximately between 1 - 2 hours depending your familarity with the technologies used.
 Though time taken is not factored towards the evaluation, we encourage you not to spend crazy hours.